genestack/public-odm-docs/04. Working with study/Curation script/README.md

 ## Read only attributes

-Attributes set as read only in the template associated with the study cannot be curated, and a warning is produced in the logs.
+Attributes set as read only in the template associated with the study cannot be curated, and a warning is displayed in the logs.
 The `overwrite` flag does not affect this behaviour.

 ## Multiple rules for a single attribute
-If multiple rules for the same attribute are found, the attribute’s curation is skipped.
-The warning message is displayed in the logs:
+If multiple rules for the same attribute are found the warning message is displayed in the logs:
 ```
-We detected multiple, potentially conflicting substitution rules for attribute(s) X, Y that involve changing the
-attribute(s) title and/or values.
-The attribute(s) is(are) skipped and please check your rules.
+Multiple curation rules were detected for the attribute X.
 ```

 [//]: # (This block is currently not supported, see ODM-9665 for the details)